lichingngamba/talk_to_page/README.md

 ## Getting Started

 > [!IMPORTANT]
-> in the `.env`, file make sure to put your own `Huggingface API token` enable with Inference.
+> In the `.env`, file make sure to put your own `Huggingface API token` enable with Inference.

 - Clone the repository from github.
 - cd talkl_to_page